-If you've ever used Ruby you have probably used Bundler
+If you've ever used Ruby you have probably used Bundler through it's command

-the more common bundle install
+the more common bundle install or bundle exec, to the less frequently

-mentioned bundle outdated
+mentioned bundle outdated.

 the code for a specified gem with an editor you can also configure.